 Fulfilled!
 Zechariah 14:11 Commentary: Jerusalem will Never again be Destroyed?

 The NIV quoted above translates v.
 11 to say that Jerusalem will never again be destroyed.
 This is a bit of an overstatement.
-Of course Jerusalem had been attacked after the Jewish War, the Crusades which I believe is the Battle of Gog and Magog is a prime example.
+Of course Jerusalem had been attacked after the Maccabean Wars.
+Jerusalem was subsequently destroyed during the Jewish War and the Crusades.
 The NASB translates this verse as follows: “People will live in it [Jerusalem], and there will no longer be a curse, for Jerusalem will dwell in security.”
 The NET Bible also translates this verse in similar language: “And people will settle there, and there will no longer be the threat of divine extermination—Jerusalem will dwell in security.”
 These translations are certainly more accurate historically.
-After the Jewish War Jerusalem did experience peace for a time though this does not mean that it was never again going to be attacked.
+After the Jewish War, Jerusalem did experience peace for a time though this does not mean that it was never again going to be attacked.

 12 This is the plague with which the LORD will strike all the nations that fought against Jerusalem: Their flesh will rot while they are still standing on their feet, their eyes will rot in their sockets, and their tongues will rot in their mouths.

 Fulfilled!
-Zechariah 14:12 Commentary: The Eruption of Vesuvius Fulfills v.
+Zechariah 14:12 Commentary: The Eruption of Vesuvius May Fulfill v.
 12.

 Under Titus’ leadership, Jerusalem was attacked and destroyed.
 Nine years after this military victory, Titus succeeded his father as emperor of Rome.
-During this time, God patiently waited to fulfill the plague described in v.
+During this time, I believe God patiently waited to fulfill the plague described in v.
 12. After Titus, the Roman general responsible for Jerusalem’s desolation, had at last become emperor of Rome in June of A.D.
-79, the scourge of Zechariah 14:12 was released.
+79, the scourge of Zechariah 14:12 may have been released.

 In August of that year, Mount Vesuvius erupted destroying Pompeii, Herculaneum, Stabiae and Oplontis.
 When Mount Vesuvius erupted, a colossal surge cloud rushed down the mountain engulfing the surrounding cities in an incendiary cloud of smoke, lava and ash.
 Burning at approximately one thousand degrees Fahrenheit, five times hotter than boiling water, this volcanic ash would have killed the people of Pompeii and the surrounding cities in roughly three to five seconds.
 The flesh of many of these people would have begun to be consumed even before their bodies dropped to the ground fulfilling v.12: “Their flesh will rot while they are still standing on their feet, their eyes will rot in their sockets, and their tongues will rot in their mouths.”
 Concerning the magnitude of this eruption and its aftermath, Cassius Dio writes:

-Regarding the plague induced by the ashes of Vesuvius, Suetonius says that it was “one of the worst outbreaks of plague that had ever been known.”
-Cassius Dio also states that this ash “wrought much injury of various kinds. . . .”
-The plague described in v.
-12 is the fifth plague of Revelation 16:11, the plague of boils.
+Concerning the plague induced by the ashes of Vesuvius, Suetonius writes that it was “one of the worst outbreaks of plague that had ever been known.”29 Cassius Dio also says that this ash “wrought much injury of various kinds. . . .”30 The plague described in v.
+12 may be the fifth plague of Revelation 16:11, the plague of boils.
 Perhaps this burning ash and the subsequent pestilence it caused also brought about tissue necrosis, rotting the flesh of those affected, as is suggested in v.
 12 and Revelation 16:11?